mreigad1/ImageLibraries/README.md

 	more information on installing opencv2 to your local system.

 Algorithms & Methods:
-	To better debug and remove redundent paths, much of my codebase was refactored using std::functional to reduce the number of redundent and unmaintainable code paths.
+	To streamline the morphological operations of dilation and erosion I defined the behvarior of structuring element/image pixels as members of the structuring elements set if their values are zero or positive.
+If member values of the structuring element are negative then they are not considered members of the structuring morphological neighborhood.
+This was done in order to permit neighbor-only erosion/dilation without a gain/loss parameter which permits binary morphological operations over input binary images.

-	HSI to RGB to HSI conversions are handled at the per pixel level with pixel classes overloading the cast conversions between their types.
-Pixels types are each implemented between a high precision floating point class representing pixels as mathematical structures, with an additional front end class intended for use in reinterpreting existing on-the-wire pixel buffers.
-Upon operation the low precision pixel class will upcast to the high precision pixel class.
+	The objects within the input image are counted by removing the morphological gradient from the opening of the image before writing back to the image.
-	Upon assignment the high end precision class will downcast to the low precision/size representation class.
-This prevents round-off errors during single line calculations upon pixels.
+	This is done 3 times in order to take the third order result of this function.

-	For DCT compression my algorithm stores a static cache of commonly used coefficients for DCT calculation.
-The result is a one-time constructed lookup table which conveniently fits in cache and significantly reduces the number of required floating point operations for DCT compression.
-This cached structure is reused for decompression.
-The downside of this cache is that it is a static structure, thus the 8x8 nature of the grid is built in at compile time.
-A generic function retrieves these values for arbitrary size cases.
+	Following this morphological process, the image is thresholded into binary and clustered into object groups with any group smaller than ~0.2% of the image discarded as noise.

-Results & Easy Assignment 3 Execution:
+Results & Easy Assignment 4 Execution:
-	To launch assignment 3 please execute "make Assignment3" after resolving any outstanding local dependencies on opencv.
+	To launch assignment 4 please execute "make Assignment4" after resolving any outstanding local dependencies on opencv.
 Upon executing makefile, programs will be built and launched.
 Different steps of assignment may be proceded to by pressing escape key.